ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 - properties: All sectional properties of the equivalent beam properties calculation.
 - stiffness_matrix_position: The point to which the stiffness matrix is transformed.
 One of “origin”, “center of gravity”, “shear center”, or “elastic center”.
 - stiffness_matrix_angle: The angle by which the stiffness matrix is rotated.
-One of “global”, “elastic axes angle” or “principal axes angle”.
+One of “global”, “elastic axes angle”, or “principal axes angle”.
 - mass_matrix_position: The point to which the mass matrix is transformed.
 One of “origin”, “center of gravity”, “shear center”, or “elastic center”.
 - mass_matrix_angle: The angle by which the mass matrix is rotated.
-One of “global”, “elastic axes angle” or “principal axes angle”.
+One of “global”, “elastic axes angle”, or “principal axes angle”.
 - sectype_id: Defines the index of the section.

 * **Usage:**